andaag/zfs-to-glacier/README.md

 S3 snapshots are cheap...
 Especially if you are (like in my case) taking a backup of a computer which is acting as a backup of something else and can take advantage of S3 deep archive.
 (NB : this means recovery time can increase, but price is very considerably decreased).
 I also quite like binary dumps in a dumb blob file storage.
 Backing up with something like rsync.net is more elegant, I would argue this is less complex.

 [AWS S3 recovery times](https://aws.amazon.com/glacier/).
-Deep glacier recovery is 12-48 hours.
-I know from experience that if I loose the backup of my backups 12-48hours to recover my data is the least of my problems.
+Deep glacier recovery is 12 hours.
+I know from experience that if I loose the backup of my backups 12hours to recover my data is the least of my problems.
+More information on the [s3 pricing page](https://aws.amazon.com/s3/pricing/).

 ## How